Faces of Cosmological Polytopes: Introduction

 \subsection{Acknowledgments}

 We would like to thank Bernd Sturmfels for introducing us to the topic of cosmological polytopes.
 Furthermore, we are very grateful to Paolo Benincasa for numerous insightful discussions about these polytopes and their physical background.
+Moreover, we thank Martina Juhnke and Justus Bruckamp for drawing our attention to a mistaken recitation of Theorem~\ref{thm:facets} in a previous version of this article.
+Last but not least, we would like to thank the anonymous referees for their careful reading which indeed helped to improve the exposition.